 OUTDOOR ACTIVITIES IN DEL LOMA RV PARK BIG BAR, CA

-A designated Wild and Scenic River, the Trinity begins in the rugged Trinity Alps and makes its way through wilderness before meeting up with the mighty Klamath at Weitchpec.
-The Trinity area offers countless outdoors activities and experiences a short drive from the park.
+A designated Wild and Scenic River, the Trinity River begins in the rugged Trinity Alps and makes its way through wilderness before meeting up with the mighty Klamath at Weitchpec.
+The Trinity River area offers countless outdoors activities and experiences a short drive from the park.

 5 star hikes into the majestic Trinity Alps are within 30 miles from the park.
 Canyon Creek Trailhead, towards Weaverville, is a renowned hike with waterfalls and alpine lakes.